Liam-Weitzel/SIMD-Exploration/README.md

 Through my exhaustive search on article databases such as Google Scholar and Jstor, a thorough examination of the existing literature was conducted.
 Despite SIMD being a well-researched area, it was observed that the literature regarding how to implement SIMD as a developer effectively was sparse.
 The paper “An Evaluation of Current SIMD Programming Models for C++” from the Technical University of Berlin (Pohl et al., 2016) stands out since it was the only paper found in this search that bears a resemblance to the aim and scope of this study.

 Pohl et al. (2016), similarly to this study, evaluates current SIMD programming paradigms, benchmarking each paradigm and weighing the benefits and disbenefits of each.
 While this paper provides foundational knowledge into the different SIMD programming paradigms available to C++ developers, there are distinct differences to the aim of this study.
-First and foremost, “An Evaluation of Current SIMD Programming Models for C++” primarily compares and contrasts well-established high-level libraries that facilitate SIMD programming using benchmarks and performance measurements.
+First and foremost, “An Evaluation of Current SIMD Programming Models for C++” primarily compares and contrasts well-established high-level libraries that facilitate SIMD programming by measuring execution time on various benchmarks.
 Contrarily, the present paper aims to evaluate high-level libraries as a whole, as a SIMD programming paradigm, and compare and contrast this paradigm against others (OpenMP Pragma directives, Auto-vectorization, and SIMD intrinsics).
 Furthermore, Pohl et al. (2016) evaluates each programming paradigm using graphics based benchmarks such as HEVC decoding.
 This process relies heavily on matrix multiplication.
 Conversely, the present paper aims to use simple vector based benchmarks to evaluate the performance in hopes of finding a more generalizable result.

 ### Auto-vectorization